-Despite the obvious benefit of flexibility, pursuing an online education can invoke anxiety for some individuals, especially those who crave regular interaction and collaboration with online classmates as a part of their educational journey.
+Despite the apparent benefit of flexibility, pursuing an online education can invoke anxiety for some individuals, especially those who crave regular interaction and collaboration with classmates as a part of their educational journey.

 But online learning doesn’t have to be isolating.

-Just because you’re separated by a computer screen doesn’t mean you can’t build meaningful connections with your online classmates.
+Just because a computer screen separates you doesn’t mean you can’t build meaningful connections with your online classmates.
 As you begin or continue your online education, here are seven tips you can follow to avoid feeling disconnected.

 1. Communicate Early and Often

 There is a time to speak and a time to listen.
 Listening is how we show genuine interest in others.
 It is also how we learn from others.
-Imagine that you are on a first date, trying to be on your best behavior.
-This means listening as much or more than talking.
-It means asking good, genuine questions.
-It means making it a priority to show other people that you care about them and what they have to say.
-Take on this attitude in an online class and you will quickly build positive, maybe even long-lasting friendships with others.
+Imagine you are on a first date, trying to be on your best behavior, which involves active listening.
+Furthermore, you prioritize and show other people that you care about them and what they have to say.
+Take on this attitude in an online class, and you will quickly build positive, maybe even long-lasting friendships with others.

 As you go through a course, you will discover that you relate to the goals and interests of other people.
 You will also notice students with different perspectives or backgrounds.
 These are people you can learn from.
 Reach out to them.
-Send the classmate a private message.
-Share what you appreciate about their comments.
-Invite them to connect beyond the course (via Twitter, email, etc.).
+Send them a private message and what you appreciate about their comments.
+Even invite them to connect beyond the course.
 Explain that you hope to stay in contact to share ideas and learn from one another.

 4. Self-Organize Student Activities

-You are not limited to the formal activities of a course.
-Why not try to arrange an informal study group or a Google Hangout to touch base and further discuss ideas from the class?
-You can also set up a Twitter hashtag to exchange ideas, create a forum outside the formal class, or create a way to explore a topic that is interesting but does not fit in the planned course discussion.
-This will help you build a stronger sense of community and it parallels the sort of informal group meetings that happen at many face-to-face institutions.
+You can do more than just the formal activities of a course.
+Why not try to arrange an informal study group or a Google Hangout to connect and further discuss ideas from the class?
+You can also create a forum outside the formal class or make a way to explore a topic that is interesting but was outside the planned course discussion.
+These activities will help you build a stronger sense of community, and it parallels the informal group meetings at many face-to-face institutions.

 5. Encourage and Affirm

-Online course discussions can get content-focused, which has its obvious benefits but can make it difficult to establish a rapport beyond the course.
-One way to be relational and content-focused at the same time is to share words of encouragement and affirmation with co-learners.
-Share what you appreciated about their perspective, comments, examples, and illustrations.
-Let them know when and how their comments help you, and thank them for it.
+Online course discussions can get content-focused, which has obvious benefits but can make establishing a rapport beyond the course challenging.
+One way to be relational and content-focused simultaneously is to share words of encouragement and affirmation with co-learners.
+Share what you appreciate about their perspectives and ideas.
+Let them know how their comments help you, and thank them.

 Go beyond “Great idea!” comments.
 Be specific and descriptive.
-Instead of telling them that an idea is helpful, explain why or how it is helpful.
-If you think they have an interesting perspective, tell them why you think it is interesting.
+Instead of telling them that an idea is helpful, explain why.
+If you think they have an interesting perspective, tell them why.
 Give details.
 Share anecdotes and stories as you encourage and affirm.

 6. Challenge and Question